FireLemons/TwitterWeatherBot/README.md

 # TwitterWeatherBot
-A bot that will tweet the weather every 2 hours and works for most cities in the United States.
-Other optional tweets like alerts and local weather station retweets are available.
+If you check twitter often and would like your weather forecasts in the same place this is the bot for you.
+The bot can be configured to tweet the information you want.
+Information like alerts and local weather station retweets.
 Check the [configuration](#configuration) section for more info.
+And if it can't be configured it can sure be edited in simple to understand modules fully documented in plain english.

 # Getting Started
 Api keys from Twitter and OpenWeatherMap are needed.